Brain Imaging Analysis Kit

 export LDFLAGS="-L/usr/local/opt/llvm/lib $LDFLAGS" export CPPFLAGS="-I/usr/local/opt/llvm/include $CPPFLAGS"

 Install updated versions of the following Python packages:

-The Brain Imaging Analysis Kit is available on PyPI.
-You can install it (or upgrade to the latest version) using the following command:
+The Brain Imaging Analysis Kit is available on PyPI:

 Note that you may see a Failed building wheel for brainiak message (issue #61).
 Installation will proceed despite this failure.
 You can safely ignore it as long as you see Successfully installed at the end.